Getting an Interview

-I applied online and the process took 2 weeks - interviewed at Neighborhood Health Plan of RI in February 2013.
+I applied online.
+The process took 2 weeks.
+I interviewed at Neighborhood Health Plan of RI in February 2013.

 - Standard questions like, "Why did you apply for this position?"
 1 Answer

-I applied through a staffing agency and the process took 5 days - interviewed at Neighborhood Health Plan of RI in March 2011.
+I applied through a staffing agency.
+The process took 5 days.
+I interviewed at Neighborhood Health Plan of RI (Providence, RI) in March 2011.

-I applied through an employee referral and the process took 2 months - interviewed at Neighborhood Health Plan of RI.
+I applied through an employee referral.
+The process took 2+ months.
+I interviewed at Neighborhood Health Plan of RI.